CrhissJS/test-solvo/README.md

 └── README.md ← (this file)
 ```

+Each extension contains its own `README.md` with structure, usage and visual examples.
-Each folder includes its own extension logic, following a modular architecture with:
+And each folder includes its own extension logic, following a modular architecture with:

 - `components/`
 - `services/`